deathlyfrantic/php-idml/README.md

 Generally if you want Whatever, use `getWhatever()`.
 You likely won't need to use any of the setters but they're there if you want to do something weird.
 Note `getSpread()` is a convenience method that gets the first spread, operating under the assumption that there is only one.
 This applied to the project from which this class was born, but may not apply to yours.
 This method is also used in the `addElementToSpread()` method if a spread is not explicitly provided.
 Use caution.

 #### Notable Methods

 These are just the most generic methods that existed in the project-specific version of this class.
 I have put zero effort into trying to make this a generically useful class.

 - `getLayers($selfsOnly, $visibleOnly)`: Returns an array of layers from the `designmap.xml` of this IDML.
 It can either return the layer elements (`DOMNodes`) or the self attributes (e.g. "u12a") of the layers.
 The `$visibleOnly` flag determines whether non-visible layers should be included.
 - `getElementBySelfAttribute($self)`: Returns the element identified by `$self` from whatever file it lives in.
 So if you're looking for `<Rectangle Self="u12a">` but don't know if it's in a spread or a story, use this.
 Returns false if it fails but I can't imagine you'd be looking for an element by using an arbitrary self attribute.
 If you do, check for false.
 - `addStoryToDesignMap($val)`: If you've created a new story, this is a quick method to add your story to the package and put it in the `designmap.xml` so InDesign can find it. `$val` needs to be a `DOMDocument`.
+- `getAppliedStyle($node)`: given a `CharacterStyleRange` or `ParagraphStyleRange` element, this method will return the associated `CharacterStyle` or `ParagraphStyle` node from the `Styles.xml` file.
+- `getStyleAttribute($node, $attr)`: given a `CharacterStyleRange` or `ParagraphStyleRange` node and the name of an attribute, this method will return the value of that attribute as thoroughly as possible by checking the node, its applied style node, and its parent and parent's applied style nodes (if applicable).
+- `getStyleProperty($node, $prop)`: the same as `getStyleAttribute()` but for properties rather than attributes.
 - `getMarkupTag($node)`: Get the tag associated with a given element (`DOMNode`) - or an ancestor.
 It searches every element from `$node` up and returns the first tag it finds.
 This logic may not exactly jibe with how tags are intended to work in IDML; it does what I need it to do for my project but may not work for you.
 The tag it returns is `urldecode()`ed.
 - `saveAll()`: Save all the files in the IDML.
 There are individual save methods for saving various pieces but why bother?
 Just use this one.